Stoked-Builds/punk-forge-hackerz-site/about.md

 4. Ethics are non-negotiable — hacking as care work.
 5. Momentum is sacred — every week, something new lands in the repo.

-Full text lives in [`planning/manifesto.md`](https://github.com/Stoked-Builds/punk-forge-hackerz/blob/main/planning/manifesto.md).
+Full manifesto text will live on this site shortly; for now, every workshop starts by reading these ten rules aloud.

 ## The Plan
 ### Phase 0 (Now) — Thought Work & Planning